Important Information about the 2026-2027 Application Cycle

 1. Start your application

-The international student applications apply to you if you are not a U.S. citizen or permanent resident.
+The international student application applies to you if you are not a U.S. citizen or a U.S. permanent resident.

 Complete the online application form to get the process started.
 You can save your progress and return to complete your online application at any time.
-Applications for the Fall open in the summer and close March 1.
+Applications for the Fall open in September and close March 1.

 Note: The application process and deadlines for international students are different than those for U.S. citizens, as follows.